-If part of your 2016 B2B PR planning is to invest in a top-notch PR firm, don’t go ahead without incorporating these eight key questions to ask a PR Firm before picking the right company for you.
+If part of your 2016 B2B PR planning is to invest in a top-notch PR firm, use these eight key questions to ask a PR Firm before picking the right company for you.

 Bonus question.
 Always ask the firm what they would need from you to make the relationship work best.
 The most productive PR partnerships function less like client/vendor relationships and more like extensions of the same department.
 This simple question can help ensure that the latter is the case.